Cloud-42/terraform-aws-jenkins/README.md

 ##### EFS Backups

  $JENKINS\_HOME is stored on an EFS Share.
 It is advisable to back this up.
-AWS provide an off-the-shelf solution that will do this automatically: https://aws.amazon.com/answers/infrastructure-management/efs-backup/.
+AWS provide 2 off-the-shelf solutions that will do this automatically:
+ * https://aws.amazon.com/answers/infrastructure-management/efs-backup/.
 The solution is deployed via a CloudFormation template.
+ * AWS Backup - https://aws.amazon.com/backup/ ( Probably more straight forward to implement )

 ##### Current supported Operating Systems: